What is Flex PCB?

 Designing flex PCB as per IPC-2223 rules:

 Using same software for rigid and flex PCB designing is not a good practice.
-Engineers should use flex designer suits of computer aided software to design flexible circuits to check that whether component placement, case assembly and PCB clearances meet all mechanical requirements or not.
+Engineers should use flex designer suits of computer aided software to design flexible circuits to check that whether electronic component placement, case assembly and PCB clearances meet all mechanical requirements or not.
 Few rules that need to be considered while designing flex circuits as per IPC-2223B are:

 Hole to edge distance: